Making Better Policies and Plans for Green Infrastructure: A Self Assessment Tool

 This project has been developed with Max Hislop of Glasgow and Clyde Valley Green Network

-The idea is to develop, test and finalise a self assessment tool, complete with guidance for local authorities to use freely to improve the design and wording of policies that address GI functions within their planning documents.
+This self-assessment tool, complete with guidance for local authorities to use, is free and designed to improve the design and wording of policies that address GI functions within their planning documents.
 The tool has been built from fusing existing research involving the NERC Building with Nature Standards, the IGI standards from Glasgow and Clyde valley GI project and outputs from my Mainstreaming GI project.

 Our focus is on improving strategic and local plans as these are the primary determinants used for planning decisions.
 It is our view that currently there are significant diffferences in the quality and coverage of policies for green infrastructure across local auhtorities and thus by strengthening these it will help achieve better green infrastructure outcomes.